 Figure 2: This choroid plexus carcinoma is quite large.
 As with many tumors of this size, the intraventricular origin of this tumor is difficult to determine.
-The cleft of hyperintense surrounding CSF on T2WI (left) can give a clue.
-The tumor demonstrates less enhancement on postcontrast T1WI (right) than is usually present in choroid plexus tumors.
+(Left) The hyperintense cleft surrounding CSF on T2WI can give a clue.
+(Right) The tumor demonstrates less enhancement on postcontrast T1WI than is usually present in choroid plexus tumors.

 - WHO grade III

 - Hypercellularity, pleomorphism, and increased mitosis are characteristic microscopic features